Diversifying our state revenue is critical for equitably funding our future

 In 2018, the oil and gas sector was responsible for 53% of greenhouse gas emissions in New Mexico, according to New Mexico’s climate report.
 The sector with the next-largest emissions, transportation, was only responsible for 14%.

 These emissions are a threat to public health and pollute our air, which can cause respiratory illness and other acute and chronic health problems, especially among children and the elderly.
-Oil and gas production can also leak toxic substances into the soil and our drinking water sources, negatively impacting the health of our communities and wildlife.
+Oil and gas production can also leak toxic substances into the soil and our drinking water, negatively impacting the health of our communities and wildlife.

 Current and proposed climate change mitigation strategies will help reduce the state’s overall emissions profile, but reaching the state’s long-term targets will require ambitious action and increased regulations to limit the oil and gas industry’s ability to pollute our air, land, and water.
+Diversifying our revenues away from oil and gas will help the state make a smoother, quicker transition away from fossil fuels to greener sources of energy, while still maintaining the ability to fund the programs and services that help New Mexicans thrive.

 4. The state has many unmet revenue needs, and they’re only expected to grow